Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Experiments and Results

 \subsubsection{Recall of occluded node detection}

-It measured the number of nodes that were detected accurately out of the subset of nodes that were occluded and undetected at the starting view.
-A detection was considered accurate when the 3D position of the node was within $0.02$m from the ground-truth position and the detected class label matched with the true class label.
+It measured the percentage of nodes that were detected accurately among the subset of nodes that were occluded and undetected at the starting view.
+A node was considered as accurately detected when its position was within $0.02$m from the ground-truth and its detected class label matched the true class label.

-\subsubsection{Standard deviation of 3D node position}
+\subsubsection{Standard deviation $(\sigma$) of 3D node position}

-It was the estimated uncertainty on the node positions from the EKF.
+It was the estimated uncertainty on the node position from the Kalman filter.
 A low standard deviation indicated more confidence in the position estimation.